LinHan-exe/LinHan-exe/README.md

 Hi, I’m Lin Han.
-I am a High School student attending a specialized highschool in NYC.
+I'm a highschool student in NYC.
 I would love to learn new development languages like python and java.
-Sometimes I do gamedev.
+Sometimes I do game development, so far I have made 1 game.